astronomer/airflow-guides/guides/kubepod-operator.md

 ## Overview

-The [KubernetesPodOperator](https://registry.astronomer.io/providers/kubernetes/modules/kubernetesPodoperator) (KPO) runs a Docker image in a Kubernetes Pod as an Airflow task.
+The KubernetesPodOperator (KPO) runs an Airflow task as a Docker image in a dedicated Kubernetes Pod.
 By abstracting calls to the Kubernetes API, the KubernetesPodOperator enables you to start and run Pods from Airflow using DAG code.

 In this guide, we cover: